maptv/decalendar/docs/decalendar.md

 `Dek 36` serves as the bridge from the current year to the next.
 In `Dek 36`, it may be more convenient to use negative day numbers, because while the positive day number counts up to 364 or 365, the negative day number always counts up to -1.
 After the last day of the year, `Day -1`, the negative day number of the current year naturally transforms into the positive day number of the next year, whereas the positive day number jumps from 364 or 365 to 0.
 This jump represents a change in the rhythm of the `dekly` schedule because we go from `Fourday` (if n=365) or `Fiveday` (if n=366) to `Zeroday`.

 To make it easier to adapt to the new rhythm, New Year's Day (`Day 0`) and Leap Day (`Day 365`), are holidays in the `Decalendar` system.
-With the New Year's Day and Leap Day holidays, there are 110 days off in common years and 111 days off in leap years, because every `Fourday`, `Eightday`, and `Nineday` is also a rest day.
-Resting on `Fourday` helps to smooth the transition between years, because the last `Fourday` of the year (`Day 364`) combines with New Year's Day and Leap Day to form a buffer of rest days (2 if n=365 or 3 if n=366) around the time the year is changing.
+With the New Year's Day and Leap Day holidays, there are 110 days off in common years and 111 days off in leap years, because every `Fourday`, `Eightday`, and `Nineday` is also a restday.
+Resting on `Fourday` helps to smooth the transition between years, because the last `Fourday` of the year (`Day 364`) combines with New Year's Day and Leap Day to form a buffer of restdays (2 if n=365 or 3 if n=366) around the time the year is changing.

 `Decalendar` focuses on New Year's Day and Leap Day, but other holidays can be tracked using.
 The positive day number of New Year's Day (0) never changes, but its negative day number is -365 in common years and -366 in leap years.
 A similar shift occurs in leap years to Gregorian calender dates that occur before `Day 59`, the Gregorian calendar leap day.
 For example, Valentine's Day is always `Day 44`, but it is also `Day -321` in common years or `Day -322` in leap years.
 Conversely, the positive day numbers of Gregorian calendar that occur after `Day 59` increment by 1 in leap years, but their negative day numbers are unaffected.
 Essentially, the Gregorian calendar leap day throws `Decalendar` day numbers out of alignment with Gregorian calendar dates.